width

 data table is rendered as a point.
 The points

 marks type includes position, fill color, and size attributes.
 The marks property specifies how to visually encode points according to these attributes.
-Points in this example are three pixels in diameter and colored blue.scales
+Points in this example are three pixels in diameter and colored blue.

 specification maps marks

-to the visualization area.x
+to the visualization area.

 and y